bww/go-json/README.md

 # Go JSON

-This is a replacement JSON marshaler/encoder which supports the conditional exclusion of properties.
-It is a modification of the standard library JSON encoder.
+This is a drop-in replacement JSON marshaler/encoder which supports the conditional exclusion of properties.

-You can use this package instead of the standard marshaler in cases where you want to control which properties are included in the marshaled result.
+You can use this package instead of the standard library JSON package in cases where you want to control which properties are included in the marshaled result.
+This package is a modification of the standard library JSON encoder and should otherwise function exactly the same.

     import (
       "github.com/bww/json"